contino/kubernetes-best-practices/general/README.md

 wasn't very scalable in terms of adding new features or support for new container runtimes.

 CRI consists of a protocol buffers and gRPC API, and libraries.

 API Server – The API server should be protected with TLS certificates.

-Cluster – All communication paths from the cluster to the master terminate at the Api Server.
+Cluster – All communication paths from the cluster to the master terminate at the API Server.

-Kubelet – The connections from the API server to the kubelet are used for:
+Kubelet – The connections from the API server to the kubelet

 - Fetching logs for pods
 - Attaching (through kubectl) to running pods
 - Providing the kubelet’s port-forwarding functionality

 These connections terminate at the kubelet’s HTTPS endpoint.
-By default, the Api Server does not verify the ubelet’s serving certificate, which makes the connection subject to man-in-the-middle attacks, and unsafe to run over untrusted and/or public networks.
+By default, the API Server does not verify the kubelet’s serving certificate, which makes the connection subject to man-in-the-middle attacks, and unsafe to run over untrusted or public networks.
 [1]

-- Api Server to nodes, pods and services
+- API Server to nodes, pods, and services

-    The connections from the Api Server to a node, pod or service default to plain HTTP connections and are therefore neither authenticated nor encrypted.
-They can be run over a secure HTTPS connection by prefixing https: to the node, pod or service name in the API URL, but they will not validate the certificate provided by the HTTPS endpoint nor provide client credentials so while the connection will be encrypted, it will not provide any guarantees of integrity.
+    The connections from the API Server to a node, pod, or service default to unencrypted HTTP connections and are therefore neither authenticated nor encrypted.
+They can be run over a secure HTTPS connection by prefixing https: to the node, pod or service name in the API URL, but they do not validate the certificate provided by the HTTPS endpoint nor provide client credentials, so while the connection is encrypted, it does not provide any guarantees of integrity.
-    These connections are not currently safe to run over untrusted and/or public networks.[1]
+    These connections are not currently safe to run over untrusted or public networks.[1]

-The Center for Internet Security (CIS) publishes a Benchmark for Kubernetes giving best practices for configuring a deployment to use secure settings.
+The Center for Internet Security (CIS) publishes a Benchmark for Kubernetes, giving best practices for configuring a deployment to use secure settings.
 If you are running Docker as the container runtime, CIS also publishes their Benchmark for Docker [13].
 These benchmarks should be part of the normal Cluster operations and CI/CD practices to ensure your clusters are always secure.

 ## Cluster Operations

 Certificate rotation – Enable automatic certificate rotation on the API server.
 Default Certificates generally expire after a year but can be configured at the CA level.

-Start the kubelet with this flag
+Start the kubelet with this flag.

 The kubelet process accepts an argument `--rotate-certificates` that controls the kubelet automatically requesting a new certificate as the expiration of the certificate currently in use approaches.